Why Are Anxiety And Depression Closely Connected In Many Ways?

 The body becomes "hyped up" by your reaction to the situation, and your senses go into a sort of overdrive that is unlike the depression of the system that happens when you suffer from clinical depression.

-If your anxiety symptoms have changed to include listlessness, disinterest in things that used to engage you, or feelings of hopelessness and self-loathing, then you may now be suffering from a depression disorder and should be treated accordingly for your medical condition.
+Suppose your anxiety symptoms have changed to include listlessness, disinterest in things that used to engage you, or feelings of hopelessness and self-loathing.
+In that case, you may now be suffering from a depression disorder and should be treated accordingly for your medical condition.

-Obesity and depression are both serious conditions that affect millions of people worldwide.
+Obesity and depression are both severe conditions that affect millions of people worldwide.
 But they also share some surprising similarities.

-Both conditions tend to be chronic, meaning they last for long periods of time.
+Both conditions tend to be chronic, meaning they last for long periods.
 And while there are many different types of depression, one thing they all have in common is an overactive brain region known as the amygdala.

 In fact, research suggests that when someone suffers from depression, their amygdala may actually become hyperactive.